 The stresses of bereavement and the consequences of traumatic experiences can be highly acute and profoundly life-changing, and such circumstances apply all too often to Forces’ families, active duty personnel, and Veterans.
 Often, they find that there is no escape from their personal anguish, which can drag on and on, and become an ever-heavier and more intense burden.
 Without the opportunity to ‘lift this weight’ from their shoulders, they are at risk of developing depression, succumbing to hopelessness, and experiencing the disintegration of their lives.

-Lyn Rigby has raised awareness of a particular problem relating to Forces’ families.
-After the loss of a serving loved-one, the support offered by the Ministry of Defence and the military charities is limited to just the immediate family.
-Due to the pressures on available resources, this is perhaps unsurprising, but it leaves many families unsupported in their time of greatest grief and need.
-Because Lee was married, Lyn and Ian Rigby and all Lee’s siblings no longer qualified for support, and they had to cope with Lee’s loss alone.
-Lyn is in touch with many other families who have felt similarly isolated in their time of loss.
+Lyn Rigby has raised awareness of the problem relating to Forces’ families.
+After the loss of a serving loved-one, the available support is limited by pressures on available resources, and this is perhaps unsurprising, but it leaves many families unsupported in their time of greatest grief and need.
+Lyn and Ian Rigby and all Lee’s siblings had to cope with Lee’s loss alone, and Lyn is in touch with many other families who have felt similarly isolated at such a difficult time.

-However, even immediate families who do receive support can find that that their burden is not eased – as the mother of one fallen soldier has said, just being able to get away from all the questions and reminders of her loss would have been a huge help.
+However, even immediate families who do receive support can find that that their burden is not eased – as the mother of one fallen soldier has said, “Just being able to get away from all the questions and reminders would have been a huge help”.